ElmahCore/ElmahCore/README.md

 </elmah>
 ```
 see more [here](https://elmah.github.io/a/error-filtering/examples/)

 JavaScript filters not yet impemented :(

-Add <notifiers> node to <errorFilter> so that you do not send filtered errors.
+Add notifiers to errorFilte node if you do not want to send notifications
-If <notifiers> in <errorFilter>, filtred errors logged, but will not be sent.
+Filtered errors will be logged, but will not be sent.